 Peter Isles making a new roller

-Grange Master helping to make new
+Grange Master making a new

 top support, St. Johnsbury, VT

 A top support is usually a wooden sandwich created out of two layers of 1”x4” pine boards.
 A 6” muslin top extension is attached with BEVA 371 film to the curtain’s top margin and is then stapled or tacked to the inside of the rear sandwich boards.
 The front board is covered with an isolating layer of muslin and the two halves are then screwed together.
 Pulleys are attached to each end (a single pulley and a double pulley) and a screw eye is attached to the middle of the back board to help guide the ropes.

 Installing each curtain is a challenge.
 With luck, there are original supports or guide lines to help with placement.
 If not, local carpenters are required to help secure the support system.
 A professional rigger is used if the curtain is especially large or if the stage has special needs.